 What can I do instead of scrolling?

-Put one physical activity within reach: a book, puzzle, sketchbook, plant, tea, or walking shoes.
+Put one physical activity within reach, such as a book, puzzle, sketchbook, plant, tea setup, deck of cards, or walking shoes, and use it for ten minutes.

 Related guides